hathitrust/milemarker/README.md

-# Waypoint -- track (and presumably log) progress in batch jobs
+# Milemarker -- track (and presumably log) progress in batch jobs

 Never again write code of the form `log.info "Finished 1_000 in # {secs} seconds at a rate of #{total / secs}"`.